 How to Store

-- Room Temp: Store brownies in an airtight container at room temperature for 4-5 days.
+- Room Temp: Store these brownies in an airtight container at room temperature for 4-5 days.
 Let them cool completely first.

 - Freezer: Wrap individually in plastic wrap, then place in a labeled freezer bag.
 Freeze for up to 3 months.